matty-tran/DH110-2021F-MattyTran/assignment05/README.md

 ## Reflection

 I enjoyed working with low-fidelity prototypes because it gave me the chance to materialize the ideas for the products that the user requested.
 I found that creating the flow of the wireframes helped me to create more well-informed wireframes because it forced me to consider the different actions that a user would take when using the product.
 One of the most important parts of the process was getting feed back from the users, because they provided insight that I would not have thought about on my own, especially because I am not the one that will be using the product.

+In the future, I will incorporate the user's feedback by changing the order of the prompts for product 1, and by consolidating the buttons for product 2.